 However, if a vehicle needs to carry passengers, it is necessary to submit a pre-trip inspection report and also conduct a post-trip inspection, and the inspection data must be stored.

-What Is the Purpose of a Vehicle Inspection Reports?
+What Is the Purpose of Vehicle Inspection Reports?

-A Driver Vehicle inspection reports intends to remind the driver to observed in the vehicle and its equipment of any faults or defects.
+A Driver Vehicle inspection report intends to remind the driver to observe the vehicle and its equipment for any faults or defects.

 The report makes it possible for timely repairs so vehicles can maintain a high working efficiency.
 These also promote driver safety and provide safety for the general public.